 This isn't to say that porcelain coatings are all bad.
 It's often a simple matter of choosing a quality porcelain grate.
-The price tag may be tempting, but cheap porcelain coatings can lead to headaches down the road, and it may happen sooner than you think.
+While the price tag may be tempting, cheap porcelain coatings can lead to headaches down the road, and it may happen sooner than you think.

 If you do have a porcelain-coated cooking grate, keep hard metal scrapers and tools away from it.
 A metal bristle brush is okay, but no scrapers.
 It's a simple step that can preserve the integrity of the surface for years.

 Cast Iron Grates

 Most dedicated grillers prefer bare cast iron and the heavier it is, the better.
 These offer a surface that not only gets hot but holds a lot of heat.
 It gives good grill marks and helps food cook faster.
 Cast iron may cost more, but it will last for decades if it's taken care of.
 Many people find that the investment is well worth it.